tapayne88/dotfiles/README.md

 ```

 #### Plugins
 Install [Vim Plug](https://github.com/junegunn/vim-plug).
-Vim Plug should install itself when you open vim for the first time.
+Vim Plug should install itself when you open nvim for the first time.
 ```
 # Now open Vim and Vim Plug should attempt to install the plugins
-vim +PlugInstall
+nvim +PlugInstall
 ```

 ### Symlinking